JHU-PL-Lab/www-fpse/lecture/records.md

 When there are many labels, and we want to copy a record and only change a few, we use the `with` keyword.
 - Very useful for records with many fields
 - Note that by "change" we do **not** mean a mutation.
-A new record is constructed.
+A brand new record is constructed.

 ```ocaml
 let clear_bad_denom r =